-Park has chosen to enforce a strict "two-strikes" policy in relation to positive drug test results.
-Violations accrue over the student-athlete's entire career and remain a matter of record until the end of their career as a student athlete at Park.
-Positive test results on any NAIA drug test will also be considered a violation of the Park University Drug Education and Testing Program.
+The University has chosen to enforce a strict "two-strike" policy in relation to positive drug test results.
+Violations accrue over the student-athlete's entire career and remain a matter of record until the end of their career as a student-athlete at Park University.
+Positive test results on any NAIA drug test will also be considered a violation of the University's Drug Education and Testing Program.